-You can start teaching someone to drive provided:
+You can teach a learner to drive if:

 - You’re at least 21 years old.

 - You've held a full driving licence for at least 3 years.

 - You’re qualified to drive the same type of car as the learner.